Join 11,000+ other food lovers enjoying weekly recipes.

 Ingredients for Spicy Korean Salad

-• julienned carrots (julienne using this or this julienne slicer)
+• julienned carrots (julienne using this or this julienne slicer or a mandoline slicer)

 • kosher salt (use less if using table salt)